nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction_to_Amazon_Web_Services/introtoaws5_Screen.md

                   [Press Space for next page; Return to end.]
     ```
-Press Space (twice) or Return to get to the command prompt.
-You are now on a new screen
+Press ++space++ (twice) or ++return++ to get to the command prompt.
+You are now on a new screen!

 !!!
 Note
-    If you plan to work with multiple screens, it might be best to give each screen a unique name in order to tell them apart easily.
-You can name your screen by typing into your original terminal window:
+    If you plan to work with multiple screens, it helps to give each screen a unique name to tell them apart.
+You can name your screen by adding the `-S` flag and a name:
     ```
     screen -S <name>
     ```

 ## Using screen

-Let's run a program in the new screen window to test it out.
+Let's run a program in the new screen window to test it out:

 === "AWS Instance Code"
     ```